-In the event that a situation arises, either on or off campus, that, in the judgment of the Dean of Students, the Vice President for Business & Finance, or the Vice President for Enrollment Management, constitutes an ongoing or continuing threat, a campus wide "Timely Warning" will be issued.
+In the event that a situation arises, either on or off campus, that, in the judgment of the Dean of Students, the Director of Campus Safety, the Vice President for Business & Finance, or the Vice President for Enrollment Management, constitutes an ongoing or continuing threat, a campus wide "Timely Warning" will be issued.
 The warning will be issued through the college's alert notification system, known as Pioneer Alert, to students, faculty, and staff.
-The Office of Student Affairs, Campus Safety, and Communications will coordinate and, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system..
+The Office of Student Affairs, Campus Safety, and Communications will coordinate and, without delay and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the judgment of the first responders (including, but not limited to: Tusculum College Police Department, Greene County Sheriff's Department, local fire authorities, or Emergency Medical Services), compromise the efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.

 Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Director of Campus Safety or Dean of Students may authorize a "Crime Alert" to be issued.
 The College has various systems in place for communicating information quickly.
 Some or all of these methods of communication may be activated in the event of an immediate threat to the Tusculum College campus community.
-These methods of communication include network emails, emergency text messages that can be sent to a phone or PDA via Pioneer Alert (individuals can sign up for this website by contacting the Office of Student Affairs at x5315).
+These methods of communication include network emails, emergency text messages that can be sent to a digital device via Pioneer Alert (individuals can sign up for this website by contacting the

+Office of Student Affairs at x5315).
 The Department of Campus Safety may also post a copy of the warning notice on each residence hall entryway and on the access doors to the Niswonger Commons facility providing the College community with more immediate notification.
 Anyone with information warranting a timely warning should report the circumstances to Campus Safety Office located off the main lobby in Niswonger Commons or by calling 423/636-7318 or x5318.